Extreme ultraviolet lithography: Comparison to other lithography light sources

-EUV (10-121nm) is the band longer than X-Rays (0.1-10nm) and shorter than the hydrogen Lyman-alpha line.
+EUV (10–121 nm) is the band longer than X-rays (0.1–10 nm) and shorter than the hydrogen Lyman-alpha line.

 While state-of-the-art 193 nm ArF excimer lasers offer intensities of 200 W/cm2, lasers for producing EUV-generating plasmas need to be much more intense, on the order of 1011 W/cm2.
-A state-of-the-art ArF immersion lithography 120 W light source requires no more than 40 kW while EUV sources are targeted to exceed 40 kW.
+A state-of-the-art ArF immersion lithography 120 W light source requires no more than 40 kW electrical power, while EUV sources are targeted to exceed 40 kW.

-The power target for EUV lithography is at least 250 W, while for other conventional lithography sources, it is much less.
+The optical power target for EUV lithography is at least 250 W, while for other conventional lithography sources, it is much less.
 For example, immersion lithography light sources target 90 W, dry ArF sources 45 W, and KrF sources 40 W. High-NA EUV sources are expected to require at least 500 W.

 EUV-specific optical issues

 Reflective optics

-A fundamental aspect of EUVL tools, resulting from the use of reflective optics, is the off-axis illumination (at an angle of 6 degrees, in different direction at different positions within the illumination slit) on a multilayer mask.
+A fundamental aspect of EUVL tools, resulting from the use of reflective optics, is the off-axis illumination (at an angle of 6°, in different direction at different positions within the illumination slit) on a multilayer mask (reticle).
 This leads to shadowing effects resulting in asymmetry in the diffraction pattern that degrade pattern fidelity in various ways as described below.
 For example, one side (behind the shadow) would appear brighter than the other (within the shadow).

 The behavior of light rays within the plane of reflection (affecting horizontal lines) is different from the behavior of light rays out of the plane of reflection (affecting vertical lines).
 Most conspicuously, identically sized horizontal and vertical lines on the EUV mask are printed at different sizes on the wafer.

 The combination of the off-axis asymmetry and the mask shadowing effect leads to a fundamental inability of two identical features even in close proximity to be in focus simultaneously.
 One of EUVL's key issues is the asymmetry between the top and bottom line of a pair of horizontal lines (the so-called "two-bar").
 Some ways to partly compensate are the use of assist features as well as asymmetric illumination.

 An extension of the two-bar case to a grating consisting of many horizontal lines shows similar sensitivity to defocus.
 It is manifest in the critical dimension (CD) difference between the top and bottom edge lines of the set of 11 horizontal lines.

 Polarization by reflection also leads to partial polarization of EUV light, which favors imaging of lines perpendicular to the plane of the reflections.